turingschool/md_launch_curriculum/Mod1/Assessments/week1.md

 ### Submission
-When completed, add your instructors as collaborators to your REPLit project and DM them a link.
-Instructors will leave feedback on your replit project.
+When completed, click the `Invite` button in the upper right corner and `Generate a join link`.
+Copy and DM that link to all your instructors.

 ### Rubric